Hydroponics for Kids: Build a 2 Liter Bottle Garden

 Why Is There Aluminum Foil Around The Bottle?

 If you want to be absolutely sure of the health of your garden, you’ll want to encase the 2-liter bottle in something opaque.
 Aluminum foil works well.

 Why?
 Plants aren’t the only organisms that like water, nutrients, and light – algae does too.
 If you let too much light hit the nutrient reservoir, you might find that you get some nasty visitors that will make your garden look gross and smell a little weird.

 This garden is really easy to take care of.
 Just follow the guidelines below with your child and you’ll have a healthy plant!

 Here’s a list of plants that I would recommend trying with your child for this garden:

-In my example garden, I planted Black Seeded Simpson Lettuce.
-If I had to recommend a particular plant, I would go with lettuce – it’s easy to grow, fast growing, and most kids will eat it…and if they wont…they will after they’ve grown it themselves!
+In my example garden, I planted Black Seeded Simpson lettuce.
+If I had to recommend a particular plant, I would go with lettuce – it’s easy to grow, fast-growing, and most kids will eat it… especially after they’ve grown it themselves!

 Once your seeds begin to sprout, you will need to thin your seeds.
 Because you planted 3-4 seeds, you will usually have at least 2-3 that sprout up.